MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **black_list_reason** - Only supported for backward compatibility, this field collects the same information as the now preferred deny_list_reason field.

-- **deny_list_reason** - Tells us if there is a reason why we should disregard this data.
+- **deny_list_reason** - Tells us if there's a reason why we should disregard this data.
 Some examples include launching due to a remote notification and launching due to a background fetch.

 - **step_premain** – Tells us the amount of time it has taken for Outlook to go from the user tapping the icon to step0_main the “main” step defined in this document.